The AI Memory Gap: Users Misremember What They Created With AI or Without: Results

 \subsubsection{Confidence in Remembering the Elaboration Source}

+We now analyse confidence in elaboration-source judgments to determine whether metacognitive insight differs between ideation and elaboration.
 For elaboration source confidence, the grand mean across conditions was 84.0 (95\% CI [82.2, 85.9]).
 Confidence was highest when both idea and elaboration were created without AI (EMM~=~86.3).
 It dropped when AI was involved at either stage: ideas ($\beta=-0.82$, $p<.001$) and elaborations ($\beta=-0.63$, $p<.001$).
 A significant interaction ($\beta=0.81$, $p<.001$) indicated that when both stages were AI, confidence was higher than expected from adding the two main effects. \cref{fig:fig_conf_GT} (right) shows the interaction.

 The model-based estimated marginal means (\cref{tab:emm_elab}) were: